 What is the grooming process for hairless cats?
 It depends on the breed and whether or not your cat has any hair at all.
 Some “hairless” cats have peach fuzz, while others are entirely bald.

-In both cases, the lack of hair on their bodies means they are unable to absorb the skin oils produced by their skin.
+In both cases, the lack of fur or hair on their bodies means a cat’s skin cannot absorb the oils produced by their skin.
 This means they need regular baths to keep their coats and bodies clean.
 Without bathing, hairless cats get sticky because of the oil buildup.
 This leads to irritation and other skin problems.
-It’s best to use a special cat or hairless cat shampoo approximately once a week to keep your cat clean and comfortable.
+It’s best to use a particular cat or hairless cat shampoo approximately once a week to keep your cat clean and comfortable.

 In addition to bathing, it’s also important to protect your hairless cat’s eyes.
-Many hairless cat breeds to not have eyelashes, which means dirt more easily gets into their eyes.
-When bathing your cat, be sure to clean their eyes.
+Many hairless cat breeds do not have eyelashes, which means dirt more easily gets into their eyes.
+When bathing your cat, be sure to clean its eyes.
 You’ll also want to check your cat’s eyes daily and clean them when needed.

 Hairless cat owners must attend to their pet’s ears.
 Hairless breeds tend to accumulate more dirt, sebum, and ear wax than other breeds because of the lack of hair in their ears.
 Make sure ear cleaning is included in your pet’s bath routine at least once a week.
 The same is true for dirt and debris under their nails and in their skin folds.
 At bath times, make sure you give your cat a thorough examination for accumulated dirt.